So I just got back from a fabulous break in Morocco. If you see my Instagram feed you will have seen some photos on Instagram already.

 This time it was Essaouira.
 Whilst in Marrakech I met a German girl who mentioned that she had spent a few days in Essaouira.
 Her description made me add this place to my every growing ´Travel to do list´.

 Essaouira is a coastal town, west of Marrakech.
-Up the coast from the popular resort of Agadir, Essaouira attracts fewer tourists than Agadir and is just a 2 hour drive from Marrakech.
+It is a great option as a day trip from Marrakech.
+Up the coast from the popular resort of Agadir.
+Essaouira attracts fewer tourists than Agadir and is just a 2 hour drive from Marrakech.
 It is a great location for water sports and horse riding.

-With ten kms of sandy beach and great surf conditions it´s not an ideal place for sun worshippers due to the constant wind and sea breeze.
+You may be wondering what it was about Essaouira that caught my imagination.
 As you may know I am checking off UNESCO World Heritage sites on my travels.
 I have already seen around 25 sites so far.
 On this Morocco trip I saw two new sites.
 The Ksar Ait Ben Haddou (blogpost coming soon) and the Medina in Marrakesh.

 In Essaouira the walled medina became Unesco World Heritage in 2001.
 I was also told that it is quieter than the hustle and bustle of the Marrakech souk.
 So this UNESCO site is a must see for my next trip.